Inspections per each stage

 And landscaping?
 Will it include trees?
 Will the path side bricks be cut at angles or just filled at joints?

-And over your windows, how will you want those bricks to look?
+And your windows, how will you want those bricks to look?
 Ordinary, the cheapest?
 Or something a bit more classy such as soldier coursing?
 And the same with your brick sills.
-Do you want the extremely ugly sill corner bricks with the holes just partially filled with mortar?
+Do you want the extremely ugly sill corner bricks with the core holes just partially filled with mortar?
 Or do you want something looking a bit more classy?
+Perhaps solid bricks?

 And your flat roof, with its box gutter – are you really sure it will not flood?